milgra/milgra.com.2022/server/resources/markdown/work/2021 - Flexiana and Zen Music.md

-Started working at Flexiana
+# 2021 Started working at Flexiana

-Clojure-focused company
+Flexiana is a company that gathers clojure programmers and outsources them to projects and they are becoming the third biggest Clojure programmer employers in the world.
+A friend of mine invited me to the company and after four rounds of interview I was hired.
+This is my current workplace.